rangakamesh/Medical-Tracking/README.md

 Output :
 - A video of all the moving image arranged in sequence with the area of interest tracked.

-The tool was developed with reference to tracking a defective area of human lungs.
+The tool was mainly developed to track a defective area of the human lungs.
+However, it can also be used to do the same with any other organ.
 The sample data are provided along with.

 Requirements: